yactouat-reboot/serfa-gcp-tp3/README.md

 - we have created an instance of PostgreSQL in our Docker Compose file + a `pgadmin` GUI instance to manage it
 - run the dockerized locally and connect to your database with `pgadmin`!
+- we are ready now to a remote Supabase instance; why Supabase? because it's easy and it's Postgres as well...

+... create a supabase instance, connect to it from your PHP code locally, THEN connect to it from your PHP code on the remote VM.